invenhost/F360-InvenTree/docs/index.md

 The Addin renders a palette which displays all components in the currently open file.
 The user can load in if the Fusion360 components are linked to a InvenTree part.
 Components can also be added to InvenTree as parts or linked with parts.

+## Privacy

+This addin includes Sentry for error tracking as it still is highly experimental.
+The data collected will not be sold or combined with other datasets.
+3rd parties outside of the dev-team will not get access to this data.
+Please contact privacy@mjmair DOT com for more information or inquiries.

 ### Installation